knightspore/tasq/README.md

 php artisan migrate
 ```

-Optional: Add your Asana Token and Slack Webhook to the .env file
+Optional: Add your Slack Webhook to the .env file for Slack Integrations

 ## Usage